The Process and Costs of Drug Development (2022)

 Also submitted is new knowledge from ongoing trials, such as information on drug metabolism and excretion.

-Regulatory agencies like the FDA review all information—from manufacturing facility standards to appropriate labeling information on the box—before choosing to approve it for sale on the market.
+Regulatory agencies like the FDA review all information—from manufacturing facility standards to the drug’s stability data to even checking for appropriate labeling information on the box—before choosing to approve it for sale on the market.

 Average success rates of drug approvals by the FDA from 2009 to 20182: